Aiming for factor4 of molding factories

 In this column, we will take the automobile industry, which is our main customer, as an example, and introduce the importance and three molding methods that achieve Reduction in part weight.

 Since reducing the weight of automobiles improves fuel efficiency, conventional efforts have been made to reduce weight, such as by replacing metal parts with resin parts.
-In recent years, the shift to electric vehicles has progressed, and in order to achieve longer cruising distances, it has become necessary to install a large number of batteries.
-In addition, cameras, monitors, and a large number of sensors are necessary for Automatic operation, and the wiring and connectors that connect them together are a factor in increasing weight.
-It is
+In recent years, the shift to electric vehicles has progressed, and in order to achieve longer cruising distances, it is necessary to install a large number of batteries.
+In addition, cameras, monitors, and a large number of sensors are necessary for automatic operation, and the wiring and connector that connect them together are a factor in increasing weight.
+Further weight reduction of the car body is an important issue.

 In addition to partial exterior panels, resin molded products for automobiles include engine-related parts, mechanical parts, as well as door linings, dashes, consoles, meter panels, monitors, switches, and more. used in the part of From this, it can be imagined that Reduction in part weight will greatly contribute to the reduction of vehicle weight.